Migration Soundscapes

 This figure tells a more complex story.
 The bird species we examined followed seasonally-dynamic habitat use patterns: managed uplands were used frequently during post-fledging while unmanaged uplands were used frequently during fall migration, and stream gorges were not frequently used.
 This underscores the importance of maintaining diverse and interconnected forest habitats, where a mosaic of managed and unmanaged areas supports the needs of forest birds throughout the annual-cycle.

-Upland oak woodland study site on land that is owned and managed by The Nature Conservancy.
+Upland oak woodland study site on land owned and managed by The Nature Conservancy.

 The full research paper is available here, and was published in the Passenger Pigeon, the Wisconsin Society for Ornithology’s journal.